 Finally, one of the most interesting and extensively studied problems in machine learning is supervised classification.
-In such a problem, each history is assigned to a class c from a finite set \mathcal{C} with the aim of devising a module, usually called classifier, that, given a new (unclassified) history, sets its class with an acceptable degree of correctness.
-In our running example (see Figure 2), each patient is either class c_1 or class c_2 , which can be possibly interpreted as "the patient is cured (at the end of the treatment) or not".
+In such a problem, each history is assigned to a class c from a finite set C with the aim of devising a module, usually called classifier, that, given a new

+(unclassified) history, sets its class with an acceptable degree of correctness.
+In our running example (see Figure 2), each patient is either class $c_1$ or class $c_2$ , which can be possibly interpreted as "the patient is cured (at the end of the treatment) or not".

 There are several well-known (not always comparable) classifier learning methods.
 They can be broadly categorized into learners based on trees, on functions, and on rule sets.
-Decision tree learners, such as C4.5 [37], fall into the first category, while a logistic regressor [22] is an example of function-based classifier learner.
+Decision tree learners, such as C4.5 [34], fall into the first category, while a logistic regressor [20] is an example of function-based classifier learner.
 Methods based on rule sets, that is, rule extraction, are further partitioned into indirect and direct methods.
-When an indirect method is adopted, rules are synthesized from an already existing classifier [9, 18, 28], while when a direct method is followed, rules are directly learned [19, 44].
+When an indirect method is adopted, rules are synthesized from an already existing classifier [8, 16, 25], while when a direct method is followed, rules are directly learned [17, 41].

 Let us focus on the latter methods (direct rule extraction).
-A classification rule has the form $\varphi \Rightarrow c$, where φ is a logical formula and $c \in \mathcal{C}$.
-Rules are not implicative formulas (we use the symbol \Rightarrow , instead of \rightarrow , to stress this fact).
+A classification rule has the form $\varphi \Rightarrow c$ , where $\varphi$ is a logical formula and $c \in \mathcal{C}$ .
+Rules are not implicative formulas (we use the symbol $\Rightarrow$ , instead of $\rightarrow$ , to stress this fact).
 Direct methods include methods that pair inductive reasoning and programming languages, such as inductive logic programming, and randomized methods, like evolutionary algorithms.
 Direct rule extraction via evolutionary algorithms is a simple, and yet very promising, methodology.
 Intuitively, a set of random rules is initially produced.
 Then, at each iteration, the current set is evaluated and, as a result, a new (better) set of rules is built from the old one that takes into account the result of the evaluation.
 Evolutionary algorithms produce a new solution from the current one by means of evolutionary operators, that may be generic and/or specific to the problem at hand.
 Multi-objective evolutionary algorithms take into account more than one evaluation measure of the current solution.
-As an example, the current set of rules can be evaluated by the accuracy of the rules and by their succinctness-see, for instance, [14].
-While different approaches based on this idea may differ in the way in which they represent rules, in the set of evolutionary operators, and in the selection strategy, the key element, common to all of them, is the evaluation of a solution, which, in the context of evolutionary algorithms, is p:[0,1],[0,2],[0,3],[1,3],[2,3],...
+As an example, the current set of rules can be evaluated by the accuracy of the rules and by their succinctness-see, for instance, [12].
+While different approaches based on this idea may differ in the way in which they represent rules, in the set of evolutionary operators, and in the selection strategy, the key element, common to all of them, is the evaluation of a solution, which, in the context of evolutionary algorithms, is called fitting function.
+Such a problem of evaluating the current solution can naturally be viewed as a dataset evaluation problem.